-This sweet pickle relish is made with cucumbers, sugar, onion, salt, mustard seeds, celery seeds, and cider vinegar.
-Perfect for hamburgers and hot dogs.
+This sweet pickle relish, made with cucumbers, sugar, onion, salt, mustard seeds, celery seeds, and cider vinegar, is perfect for hamburgers and hot dogs and potato salad and anything else.
+So long, Vlasic.

 The temptation come late summer to pickle every cucumber coming out of your garden can be overwhelming.
-This sweet pickle relish is a pickle of another sort, offering a different form of garden-to-piehole-delivery-mechanism for cucumbers, just to change things up a little, you know?
-It also offers an alternative to the preservative-laden jars of pickle relish at the store.
-Once you try your hand at making this simple sweet pickle relish recipe, you’ll be saying so long, Vlasic.
-And crossing one more thing off your list of condiments you have to purchase from the store.–Renee Schettler Rossi
+This sweet pickle relish is a pickle of another sort, offering a different form of garden-to-piehole-delivery-mechanism for cucumbers.
+And it’s an undeniably superior alternative to the preservative-laden jars of store-bought pickle relish.
+Once you try your hand at making this simple sweet pickle relish recipe, there’s no going back.–Renee Schettler Rossi

 Sweet Pickle Relish